Atmeg23/faster-windows-explorer/README.md

 Stop-Process -Name explorer -Force
 Start-Process explorer.exe

-Write-Host ""
-Write-Host "✓ Explorer has been restored to its default behavior." -ForegroundColor Green Write-Host ""
+Write-Host "`n✓ Explorer has been restored to its default behavior.`n" -ForegroundColor Green
 ```

 ---

-## ⚠️ Note

-The scripts reset saved Explorer folder views.
-Some custom layouts, columns, sorting, or icon sizes may be reset.
+## ⚙️ How It Works

+Windows stores per-folder view settings (columns, sort order, icon size, template type) in the registry under:
+HKCU:\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\Bags

+Explorer looks up a folder's `FolderType` to decide which columns and metadata to load.
+This script clears the existing cache and inserts a single generic template (`FolderType = NotSpecified`) that applies to every folder, so Explorer no longer needs to auto-detect or fetch type-specific metadata.

 ---

+## ⚠️ Notes & Warnings

+- This only affects **your current Windows user account** — no admin rights required, and no system-wide settings are modified.
+- Running the script resets Explorer's folder view cache.
+Any custom per-folder layouts, column choices, sort order, or icon sizes you've set may be reset to default.
+- Speed improvements depend on your hardware, storage type (HDD vs SSD), and how many files/folders you typically browse.
+Results will vary.
+- Always back up your registry (or create a System Restore point) before running scripts that modify `HKCU`, especially if you're unsure.

+---

 ## 🖥️ Requirements

-* Windows 10 / 11
+- Windows 10 or 11
-* PowerShell
+- PowerShell (built-in, no extra install needed)

+✅ **Tested on:** Windows 11 IoT LTSC 24H2, build 26100.9168

 ---